top of page

 quandlejazz.PNG

 “If there was such a thing as a jazzologist, then Lucy Lambert would be one.
 The musician practically lives and breathes jazz as the lead singer, accordionist, and bandleader for her acoustic jazz act Lucy Lambert’s Violet Drift.
-The Montreal-based band just released their self-titled debut album back in October, which features a bunch of modern interpretations of early jazz music.
-Many of these interpretations are real favourites of the band, including compositions originally by Duke Ellington and Jellyroll Morton.
-Several of them are lesser known, with Lambert and her associates paying tribute to compositions that made them want to be in a band in the first place.
+The Montreal-based band just released their self-titled debut album back in October, which features compositions originally by Duke Ellington and Jellyroll Morton. '' - V13 Magazine

 bottom of page